IamSreeman/oldblog/_posts/2020-05-10-views-on-religion.markdown

 tags:   [Atheism,Buddhism,Hinduism]
 ---
-![alt text]({{site.baseurl}}/img/01.jpg "Steven Weinberg") I am a [Secular Buddhist](https://en.wikipedia.org/wiki/Secular_Buddhism)(also known as atheistic Buddhism).
-But still I do read about other religions.
+![alt text]({{site.baseurl}}/img/01.jpg "Steven Weinberg") I am [strong atheist](https://en.wikipedia.org/wiki/Negative_and_positive_atheism#:~:text=Positive%20atheism%2C%20also%20called%20strong,have%20appeared%20in%20George%20H.) by belief, culturally influenced by Hinduism and philosophically inspired by Buddhism.
+You can consider me as a [Secular Buddhist](https://en.wikipedia.org/wiki/Secular_Buddhism)(also known as atheistic Buddhism).
+I  strongly believe that religion is a big evil and it has to be eradicated.
+But still, I do read about religions.
 My views on religion are complex.
-Among all religions [Buddhism](https://en.wikipedia.org/wiki/Buddhism) is my favourute religion because it is the least religious religion.
+Among all religions [Buddhism](https://en.wikipedia.org/wiki/Buddhism) is the religion which I think is the least stupid, because it is the least religious religion.
 It is more of a philosophical way of life than a religion.
-But I don't consider myself as a mainstream Buddhist.
+But I don't like mainstream Buddhism.

 # My views on Buddhism
 For sometime I considered myself as a mainstream Buddhist.
 But even Buddhism is far from perfect.
 It carried many superstitions from Hinduism(*Old bad habits don't go easily*).
 Be it the concept of Karma, previous lifes of Buddha, the existence of Hindu gods.